-Schedule 1 of statutory instrument No 521 (2010) prescribes the rank or position of authorising officers for the purposes of Section 30(1) of RIPA (covert surveillance and CHIS).
-Schedule 2 of statutory instrument No 480 (2010) prescribes the rank or position of designated person for the purposes of Section 25(2) of RIPA (access to communications data).
-For Local Authorities they prescribe a "Director, Head of Service, Service Manager or equivalent".

-The Monitoring Officer designates which officers can be authorising officers or designated persons.
-Only these officers can authorise directed surveillance, the use of CHIS and acquisition and disclosure of Communications data.
+- 2.11.5 Schedule 1 of statutory instrument No 521 (2010) prescribes the rank or position of authorising officers for the purposes of Section 30(1) of RIPA (covert surveillance and CHIS).
+For Local Authorities they prescribe a "Director, Head of Service, Service Manager or equivalent". - 2.11.6 The Monitoring Officer designates which officers can be authorising officers.
+Only these officers can authorise directed surveillance and the use of CHIS.
 All authorisations must follow the procedures set out in the Policy.
-Authorising officers/designated persons are responsible for ensuring that they have received RIPA training prior to authorising RIPA activity.
+Authorising officers are responsible for ensuring that they have received RIPA training prior to authorising RIPA activity.
 When applying for or authorising RIPA activity under the Policy, officers must also take into account the corporate training and any other guidance issued from time to time by the Monitoring Officer.